 It’s a common line.
 And it’s a mistake.

-Why valuate even inside the family
+Why get a valuation even within the family

 It protects the seller.
 The outgoing owner knows they’re receiving a fair price — not a gift that compromises their retirement.